vadymfrlv/kapusta/README.md

 ## Author 👨🏻‍💻

-This app was developed by frlv
+This project was developed by a team of developers who are listed in the Contributors section.